IINamelessII/MAKHROVYI/README.md

 ##### It's secure
 Security is also a high priority for Django.
 It has one of the best out-of-the-box security systems out there, and it helps developers avoid common security issues, including:
-- clickjacking,
+- clickjacking
-- cross-site scripting,and
+- cross-site scripting
-- SQL injection.
+- SQL injection

 Django promptly releases new security patches.
 It’s usually the first one to respond to vulnerabilities and alert other frameworks.